yoodame/ld_import/README.markdown

 - **Feeds module** + dependencies
 - **ARC2 PHP library**

-**NOTE:** Some system settings for PHP and MySQL may also need to be changed depending on how much data is being imported.
-See the INSTALL file for more details.
+**NOTE:** Some system settings for PHP and MySQL may also need to be changed.
+See the INSTALL.markdown file for more details.

 Installation and usage